Talk (DJ Snake song)

-"Talk" is a 2016 single by French record producer DJ Snake, featuring Australian singer George Maple.
+"Talk" is a 2016 single by French DJ and record producer DJ Snake, featuring Australian singer George Maple.
 It was released on 2 June 2016 as the second single from DJ Snake's debut studio album, Encore.
 DJ Snake had hinted at the possibility of releasing new music via Twitter a few days before the single's release.
 It features vocals from George Maple's song "Talk Talk" that was released in December 2014.
 The original George Maple track "Talk Talk" was co-written by Australian songwriter Alexander Burnett, who also receives co-writing credit on the DJ Snake released version.

 The 2016 track, which infuses tropical house sounds, was released by Interscope Records and made available for purchase on iTunes on 10 June 2016.